DavidBK/shampoo/Node/Basics.md

 }
 ```

-Lets refactor the `promise-logging.js` using async await.
+Lets refactor the `promise-logging.js` using async await:

 1. Create a `async-await-logging.js`.
 2. Write a code that does the same as the code in [Callbacks Execution order](#execution-order) but using promises.
 Commit and push your changes.